 Once the battery charger terminates, it will remain off drawing only microamperes of current from the battery.
-If the portable product remains in this state long enough. the battery will eventually self discharge.
-To ensure that the battery is always topped off, a charge cycle will automatically begin when the battery voltage falls below V{BECHRG} (typically 4.1V for the LTC4098 and 4.0V for the LTC4098-1).
-In the event that the safety timer is running when the battery voltage falls below V{RECHRG}, it will reset back to zero.
-To prevent brief excursions below V{RECHRG} from resetting the safety timer, the battery voltage must be below V{RECHRG} for more than 1.5ms.
-The charge cycle and safety timer will also restart if the V{BUS} UVLO cycles low and then high (e.g., V{RUS} is removed and then replaced) or if the charger is momentarily disabled using the D2 pin.
+If the portable product remains in this state long enough, the battery will eventually self discharge.
+To ensure that the battery is always topped off, a charge cycle will automatically begin when the battery voltage falls below $V{RECHRG}$ (typically 4.1V).
+In the event that the safety timer is running when the battery voltage falls below $V{RECHRG}$ , it will reset back to zero.
+To prevent brief excursions below $V{RECHRG}$ from resetting the safety timer, the battery voltage must be below $V{RECHRG}$ for more than 1.5ms.
+The charge cycle and safety timer will also restart if the $V{BUS}$ UVLO cycles low and then high (e.g., $V{BUS}$ is removed and then replaced) or if the charger is momentarily disabled using the D2 pin.